 Are your little ones learning the names of animals or the sounds they make?
 What a better way to learn than with a visit to an open farm.
 Streamvale Open Farm is only a short drive from Belfast.
-It is also home to cows, sheep, ponies and lots of small animals.
+It is also home to cows, sheep, ponies, and lots of small animals.
 During cuddle time, your children will have a chance to pet rabbits, chick’s or even puppies.
+This is a fun thing to do in Belfast with your little ones.
 What a lovely way to spend some quality family time.

 Roar and Explore Belfast

 Roar and Explore is the perfect place to bring young children on a rainy day in Belfast.
 It has separate play areas for toddlers and older children.
 Toddler adventurers can enjoy clambering to the top of the safari hut, exploring the sensory ball pit and flying down the toddler slide.
 It’s a great day out with the kids.

 Even better news, the bottom levels of both play areas are entirely wheelchair accessible so everyone can join in the fun!